ColinKennedy/ways/docs/why.rst

 Adding Existing AMS
 -------------------

-Most likely, Ways is not the first AMS solution you've tried.
-Chances are, you have your own AMS that you'd ideally like to keep using.
-Ways has some support to be able to integrate existing classes into its hierarchies.
+Most likely, Ways is not the first AMS (Asset Management System) you've tried.
+Chances are, you have your own AMS that you'd like to keep using.
+Ways can partially integrate existing objects into its own code to help tie into existing systems.

 ::

     class MyAssetClass(object):

         '''Some class that is part of an existing AMS.'''

         def __init__(self, context):